30 YEARS OF ADVICE FROM SLPs & CF-SLPs

 - Ask questions that get the interviewer talking spontaneously.
 For example, “How long have you worked here?” or, “What do you like about it?” or, “Tell me about your CFs from last year, are they still with you?
 What did they struggle with the most?”
 Listen for what they do and don’t say.

 - Consider a phone conversation a formal interview.
 It is best to schedule them, but you may get a call from an interviewer at a time you don’t expect.
 Feel free to say, “I would love to speak with you.
 May I call you in 5 minutes?”
-Use that time to pull off the road, have someone watch your children, or to do whatever you have to do to get interruption-free time.
+Use that time to pull off the road or to do whatever you have to do to get interruption-free time.

 - If it is not a good time for you to focus and be interviewed, say that up front and set up a time to talk further.
 It is permissible to say, “I would love to speak with you, but I am in my car” or, “I am heading into class.
 Can we talk briefly and then set another time?”